Carnivorous plant: Cultural depictions

 In 1789, Erasmus Darwin described Drosera in the second part of his poem The Botanic Garden:

-However, Erasmus Darwin and others of his generation assumed that the "wonderful contrivance[s]" of carnivorous plants were solely defense mechanisms to “prevent various insects from plundering the honey, or devouring the seed”.
+However, Erasmus Darwin and others of his generation assumed that the "wonderful contrivance[s]" of carnivorous plants were solely defense mechanisms to "prevent various insects from plundering the honey, or devouring the seed".
 They realized that the plants were killing insects, but did not understand why.
-Erasmus Darwin's son, Charles Darwin, and grandson, Francis Darwin, spent many years studying carnivorous plants.
+Erasmus Darwin's grandson, Charles Darwin, and great-grandson, Francis Darwin, spent many years studying carnivorous plants.
 Charles Darwin recognized and described the significance of plant carnivory for nutrition.

 In 1860, residents of Providence, Rhode Island, dug up the grave of that state's founder Roger Williams, intending to move his remains to a new memorial in his honor.
 They found only teeth, nails, bone fragments, and an apple tree root that had grown along where his body had been, forking midway to follow his legs.
 The now-severed root forms its own sort of memorial, and has been called "The tree (or root) that ate Roger Williams".